schwiet/adventofcode/README.md

-# adventofcode
-Advent of Code Solutions
+# Advent of Code

-Yo, I've never used Rust before.
-Abandon hope all ye who enter here...
+Solutions for selected https://adventofcode.com/ puzzles